dfkaye/dfkaye-blog/content/posts/custom-attributes-are-fast-good-and-cheap.md

 Classes are not singular attributes, they represent **groups** of attributes.
 Combining more than one class into an element creates more dependencies for that element.

-When you modify any of the shared classes, expected the unexpected results.
+When you modify any of the shared classes, expect the unexpected results.

 ## Prefer *attributes* in combination instead.